 Heads Up!
 Please make a copy of any documents you plan to share with students.

-• Routers and Redundancy - Activity Guide
+Routers and Redundancy - Activity Guide Make a Copy -

 - Network Redundancy having multiple backups to ensure reliability during cases of high usage or failure - Router A type of computer that forwards data across a network